 Money is one of those things that you’ll need to consistently with.
 That doesn’t mean obsessing over it every second of the day, but being aware of your money situation and growing your savings while reducing your debt will only make your life easier and happier in the long run.

-This basic overview of your finances that shouldn’t making keeping up with your money too difficult.
-Keep track of the money in your bank accounts, your expenses, and set a savings goal each month. (via a)
+Minimalism in your bullet journal money tracker will help remind you to keep things simple.
+Having a basic overview of your finances like this will make keeping up with your money a cinch.
+Keep track of the money in your bank accounts, your expenses, and set a savings goal each month. (via Pin source)

 Bullet journal budget tracker with pocket envelope for receipts